kevinsogo/compgen/docs/src/TUTORIAL.md

 ## The KompGen generator model

-In the KompGen model, a generator is a program takes several parameters for input, and outputs something.
+In the KompGen model, a generator is a program that takes several parameters for input, and outputs something.
 This output is passed through the *formatter*, which takes the output and prints it to a file according to the input format.
 Then the *testscript* calls the generators several times.

 Let me illustrate with a simple example.
 Here's a generator that takes two integers, `T` and `N`, and outputs `T` random integers from `1` to `N`, which is saved in a file called `gen_random.py`.
 You can ignore the header and the footer for now, just focus on the function `gen_random`: